 by Contributors to eBags.com

 Our AssessmentMany brands and styles of luggage are sold here, most getting fairly high ratings -- sometimes from hundreds of owners.
-One useful feature of the site is its "best of the best" list, which identifies the top-rated bags in each category.
-You can also sort the reviews of a bag to read the most critical comments.
-It's a good site for checking owner-written reviews once you've narrowed your choice.
-Cases made by eBags itself receive the largest number of reviews here; other popular brands include Baggalini and Samsonite.
+Cases made by eBags itself receive the highest number of reviews; other popular brands include Baggalini and Samsonite.
+Standout models have a 4.5-star-or-better rating after at least 100 user reviews.

 by Contributors to REI.com